 - In 2012, the program was selected by the state of Rhode Island to be showcased to federal education leaders visiting Providence.

 - In May 2013, SHECLC was awarded one of 5 early childhood 3-year grants from United Way RI to improve the quality of early childhood through a rigorous and continuous child assessment process, leading to improved teaching practices in literacy and social/emotional development.

 - In June 2013 the Rhode Island Department of Education awarded SHECLC a “Race to the Top” Quality Improvement Grant of for curriculum materials to improve and enhance the quality of educational experiences for the children.

 - In July 2013, the Rhode Island Department of Education awarded SHECLC a 3-year contract to set up and run one of the state’s 13 Pre-Kindergarten programs.
 Eighteen student slots are available each year through an open lottery which takes place in the summer.
-For more information, about the State’s PreK program, click here.
+More information about Rhode Island's Pre-K programs (ride.ri.gov) »

 Here are a few of SHECLC’s Guiding Principles:

 - Children are active learners.
 They learn best from direct and personal exploration of their environment, through curiosity and discovery, trial and error, and modeling of the adults in their world.